Say a bank wants to give you $500. Interested?

 While a lump sum bonus can sound tempting in dollar terms, there are two things you need to do to put it in perspective.
 The first is to calculate what it represents as a percentage of your account.
 The second is to remember that this bonus is a one-time payment, not an ongoing addition to your account.

-Those ideas are important because often a bonus works out to be just a few basis points as a percentage of your account, and when you think about those basis points spread over the years you are likely to have the account, it really does not add much to the interest rate you will be earning.
-In Ally's case though, the bonus can represent as much as 50 basis points to an account yield (a deposit of $50,000 will earn you a bonus of $250).
+Those ideas are important because often a bonus works out to be just a few basis points as a percentage of your account, and when you think about those basis points spread over the years, you are likely to have the account, it really does not add much to the interest rate you will be earning.
+If you earn $500 though through a bank reward, the bonus can represent as much as 50 basis points to an account yield (a deposit of $50,000 will earn you a bonus of $250).

 In today's era of near-zero savings account rates, 50 basis points can be a difference-maker, even if you think of it as being spread out over a few years.
 Still, there are other considerations beyond the one-time bonus.